Actindo-AG/Documentation/Taxes/Operation/01_ManageDecisionMatrix.md

 An entry has been created in the decision matrix, see [Create an entry](#create-an-entry).

-  > [Warning] Be aware that the deletion may have far-reaching consequences for the proper functioning of the system, as the *Taxes* module interacts with the *Invoicing* and *Accounting* modules.
+  > [Warning] Be aware that the deletion may have far-reaching consequences for the proper functioning of the system, as the *Taxes* module interacts with the *Order management* and *Accounting* modules.

 #### Procedures